Arpine Mikaeli Ter-Petrosyan

 She sings in Armenian, English, Russian and Portuguese.
 In 2021 she released her first CD, My Soul in the Mountains.

 Arpi’s vocals are close to the contralto vocal type, probably somewhere in between mezzo-soprano and contralto, making her a rare talent.
-As an opera singer she has great control over her vocals, and one can see it throughout her video performances, mainly on YouTube.
+As an opera singer she has great control over her vocals, demonstrated in her video performances, mainly on YouTube.

-Her physical resemblance to actress Julia Roberts has led to the assumption that she was the actress' daughter.